bsonntag/react-listbox/README.md

-# react-select
+# react-listbox

-A customizable, accessible and controllable select for React.
+A customizable, accessible and controllable listbox component for React.